[Minor revision–posted 12/19/18 (replaces 10/24/16 edition)]

 a.
 Students who are admitted to the Graduate School or to a degree program on condition of maintaining a required GPA are automatically on academic notice.
 Failure to fulfill the conditions stipulated at the time of admission will result in termination from the program.

 b.
 If a student's cumulative GPA falls below 3.0, he/she is placed on academic probation.
 At this time, the student has two consecutive semesters to raise his/her cumulative GPA to at least 3.0.
 If his/her semester GPA drops below 3.0 during this two semester period, the student is subject to suspension.
 A student placed on suspension will be required to remain out of Graduate School for one semester.
-If a student is suspended two times he/she will not be allowed to return to Graduate School.
-Any student who has been suspended must appeal to the Graduate School, according to OP 64.07, if reinstatement is desired.
+If a student is suspended twice he/she will not be allowed to return to Graduate School.
+Any student who has been suspended must appeal to the Graduate School, according to OP 64.07, Graduate Student Appeals, if reinstatement is desired.

 c.
 Summer sessions and/or trimester count as one semester.

 2. Academic departments or programs may apply standards for probation and suspension higher than those established by the Graduate School.
-Such standards are to be approved by the Graduate School, and actions based thereon are to be recommended by the department to the graduate Dean.
+Such standards are to be approved by the Graduate School, and actions based thereon are to be recommended by the department to the Graduate Dean.

 3. Students may be suspended for unprofessional conduct such as cheating or plagiarism.
 Any appeal of such action is subject to the provisions of the Code of Student Conduct.
 See the Student Handbook for further information.